 What are the Benefits of a Ghost Kitchen?

-For the restaurateur, the primary benefit of setting up a ghost kitchen rather than a dine-in location is the much lower cost.
+For the restaurateur, the primary benefit of setting up a virtual restaurant rather than a dine-in location is the much lower cost.
 There is no need to rent or buy a brick and mortar location, no need to decorate a dining room, and fewer employees are needed.
 In the current situation, dining rooms are essentially unused overhead.

 This also allows for experimentation in new brands and concepts.
 The shorter menu can also be an advantage when customers are in a hurry.